6 Ways to Monetize Your WordPress Blog and Make More Money Online

-Alright, alright, you caught me – simply having an email list isn’t enough to make you money online.
-But it does help you get in front of your audience and can drastically improve the results of the next few tips (which is why I’m mentioning it first).
+Having an email list alone isn’t enough to make you money online.
+But it does help you get in front of your audience and can drastically improve the results of a larger strategy (which is why we’re mentioning it first).

-See, when people subscribe to your email list, it’s pretty safe to assume that they like something you’re doing.
-Whether it’s your content, your branding, or a good ol’ quality freebie, something you did convinced them you’re worth it – and if you can get them to engage with you once, you’ve got a higher chance of doing it again.
+When people subscribe to your email list, it’s pretty safe to assume that they like something you’re doing.
+Whether it’s your content, your branding, or a good ol’ quality freebie, something you did convinced them you’re worth it—and if you can get them to engage with you once, you’ve got a higher chance of doing it again.

-Just remember: You can always experiment with opt-ins and try different styles and placements.
+Just remember: You can always experiment with opt-ins by trying different styles and placements.
 As long as they’re somewhere on your site, you’re one step closer to growing your email list and in turn, monetizing your WordPress blog!

 2. Skip Banner Ads